-Main Results.
-Table 2 shows the estimated effects on the high-probability, the high-recall and the low-probability groups.
-We report five year averaged post-treatment estimates for the key labor market outcomes (wages, employment, unemployment and labor force participation) relative to the $\tau = -1$ , formally $\frac{1}{5} \sum{\tau=0}^{4} (\beta{\tau} - \beta{-1})$ .
-Columns (1) and (3) establish that the minimum wage has a significant positive impact on wages for groups of workers predicted to be exposed to the minimum wage.
-In the high-probability group, wages increased by around 2.3% (s.e.
-0.3%), while the high-recall group-which captures 75% of the minimum wage workers-wage increase was a little smaller but still significant (1.6%, s.e.
-0.3).
-In contrast, column (5) shows no indication of any significant wage effects for the low-probability group.
-This confirms that the wage growth occurred only for workers exposed to the minimum wages, and not for individuals unlikely to be directly exposed to the minimum wage shock.
+Table 2 shows the estimated effects on the high-probability, the high-recall, and the low-probability groups.
+We report 5-year averaged posttreatment estimates for the key labor market outcomes (wages, employment, unemployment, and LFP) relative to the $\tau = -1$ , formally $(1/5)\Sigma{\tau=0}^4(\beta{\tau} - \beta{-1})$ .
+Columns 1 and 3 establish that the minimum wage has a significant positive impact on wages for groups of workers predicted to be exposed to the minimum wage.
+In the high-probability group, wages increased by around 2.3% (SE, 0.3%), while in the high-recall group-which captures 75% of the minimum wage workers-wage increase was a little smaller but still significant (1.6%; SE, 0.3).
+In contrast, column 5 shows no indication of any significant wage effects for the low-probability group.
+This confirms that the wage growth occurred only for workers exposed to the minimum wages and not for individuals unlikely to be directly exposed to the minimum wage shock.